-4. SERVICES
+SERVICES

-- 4.1 The Service Provider must provide the Services described in the Schedule 1 in accordance with the terms and conditions of this Agreement. - 4.2.
+- 4.1 The Service Provider must provide the Services described in the Schedule 2 in accordance with the terms and conditions of this Agreement. - 4.2.
 The Service Provider must either complete the Services by the Completion Date or provide the services at all agreed times during the Term, as specified in the Services Agreement. - 4.3.
-The Services must: - 4.3.1. be free from defects in performance; - 4.3.2. meet their purpose; and - 4.3.3. be complete and in accordance with the description in the Services Agreement. - 4.4.
-Coffey may inspect the performance and outcome of the Services at any time. - 4.5 Coffey may at any time give written notice to the Service Provider proposing a Variation ("Variation Proposal") to the scope of the Services ("Varied Services"). - 4.6 Coffey and the Service Provider must agree in writing to the price for the Varied Services as contained in Coffey's Variation Proposal. - 4.7 The Variation Proposal does not take effect unless and until the parties reach a written agreement contemplated in clause 4.7, and the Service Provider must still perform the Services as required under this Agreement. - 4.8 Unless the Services Agreement states otherwise, the Services may be provided by the Service Provider either personally or through the employment/subcontracting of other persons. - 4.9.
-The Service Provider warrants that it will exercise skill, care and diligence to a high standard in providing the Services. - 4.10.
-In providing the Services the Service Provider must: - 4.10.1. comply with any reasonable directions given by or on behalf of Coffey from time to time; - 4.10.2. comply with all policies procedures and directives of Coffey so far as they are made known to the Service Provider; - 4.10.3. comply with all applicable standards, laws and regulations; - 4.10.4. take all reasonable practical measures to ensure the Service Provider's own safety and the safety of the Service Provider's employees;

-- 4.10.5. provide and use appropriate safety equipment and clothing and require employees of the Service Provider to use that equipment; - 4.10.6. provide all labour, materials, plant and equipment necessary to perform the Service Provider's obligations under the Agreement; - 4.10.7. provide Coffey on request with written evidence of Work Cover and prescribed payments taxation registration (if applicable). - 4.11.
-If the Services do not meet their purpose or are not in accordance with the Services Agreement, Coffey may by notice require the Service Provider to redo the Services at no additional cost to Coffey. - 4.12.
-Where the Service Provider fails to: - 4.12.1. remedy a defect in performance of the Services; or - 4.12.2. redo the Services; within the time specified in a notice given by Coffey under clause 4.11, Coffey may arrange for the performance of the necessary work and recover the cost from the Service Provider.
+The Services must be performed: - a) with due skill, care and diligence; - b) to a professional standard and in a timely manner; - c) in the most cost-effective manner and using suitable materials; and - d) be complete and in accordance with the description in the Services Agreement. - 4.4 Coffey may inspect the performance and outcome of the Services at any time. - 4.5 Coffey may at any time give written notice to the Service Provider proposing a Variation ("Variation Proposal") to the scope of the Services ("Varied Services"). - 4.6 Coffey and the Service Provider must agree in writing to the price for the Varied Services as contained in Coffey's Variation Proposal. - 4.7 The Variation Proposal does not take effect unless and until the parties reach a written agreement contemplated in clause 4.5, and the Service Provider must still perform the Services as required under this Agreement. - 4.8 Unless the Services Agreement states otherwise, the Services may be provided by the Service Provider either personally or through the employment/subcontracting of other persons. - 4.9 The Service Provider warrants that it will exercise skill, care and diligence to a high standard in providing the Services. - 4.10 In providing the Services the Service Provider must: - 4.10.1 comply with any reasonable directions given by or on behalf of Coffey from time to time: - 4.10.2 comply with all policies procedures and directives of Coffey so far as they are made known to the Service Provider; - 4.10.3 comply with all applicable standards, laws and regulations; - 4.10.4 take all reasonable practical measures to ensure the Service Provider's own safety and the safety of the Service Provider's employees; - 4.10.5 provide and use appropriate safety equipment and clothing and require employees of the Service Provider to use that equipment; - 4.10.6 provide all labour, materials, plant and equipment necessary to perform the Service Provider's obligations under the Agreement; - 4.10.7 provide Coffey on request with written evidence of Work Cover and prescribed payments taxation registration (if applicable). - 4.11 If the Services do not meet their purpose or are not in accordance with the Services Agreement, Coffey may by notice require the Service Provider to redo the Services at no additional cost to Coffey. - 4.12 Where the Service Provider fails to: - 4.12.1 remedy a defect in performance of the Services; or - 4.12.2 redo the Services; within the time specified in a notice given by Coffey under clause 4.11, Coffey may arrange for the performance of the necessary work and recover the cost from the Service Provider.